chg60/DEPhT/README.md

 # Installation

-DEPhT runs natively on MacOS and Linux operating systems, and in theory should work on Windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).
+DEPhT runs natively on macOS and Linux operating systems, and in theory should work on Windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## Conda install